tejarsha1/605/README.md

 ### Sequential Load

-* Monolithic performs better
+- Monolithic architecture performs better under sequential load.
-* Lower latency (~20 ms)
+- It achieves lower latency, approximately 20 ms.
-* Higher throughput
+- It provides higher throughput because there is no inter-service communication overhead.

-### Concurrent Load (50 users)
+### Concurrent Load

-* Multi-container performs better
+- Multi-container architecture performs better under concurrent load.
-* Higher throughput
+- It achieves higher throughput when multiple users send requests at the same time.
-* Lower median latency
+- It provides lower median latency under load.
-* Better scalability
+- It scales better because inference replicas can process requests in parallel.

 ---

 ## Conclusion

-Monolithic architecture performs well under low-load scenarios due to minimal overhead and simpler design.
+Monolithic architecture is efficient for low-load scenarios because it has a simpler design and minimal overhead.

-Multi-container architecture introduces slight overhead in simple cases but scales better under concurrent workloads, making it more suitable for production environments.
+Multi-container architecture introduces some communication overhead between services, but it scales better under concurrent workloads.
+This makes it more suitable for production environments where availability, scalability, and parallel request handling are important.

 ---

 ## Future Improvements

-* Add load balancing for inference services
+- Add load balancing for inference services.
-* Deploy using Kubernetes
+- Deploy using Kubernetes.
-* Add monitoring tools such as Prometheus and Grafana
+- Add monitoring tools such as Prometheus and Grafana.
-* Optimize model inference performance
+- Optimize model inference using batching or GPU acceleration.

 ---

 ## Contributors

-* Rithvik Kommareddy
+- Rithvik Kommareddy
-* Tejarsha Chappidi
+- Tejarsha Chappidi
-* Nishanth Reddy Adidela
+- Nishanth Reddy Adidela